 For team leads, this makes keeping track of employees’ whereabouts much easier.
 It gives an excellent visual representation of everyone’s status, providing managers with a clear picture of the overall situation in the company.
 It’s immediately apparent who’s away from work, for what reason and for how long.

-Good news for DeskTime users is that the Absence Calendar doesn’t cost anything extra – it’s already included in every plan.
+The good news for DeskTime users on the Premium and Enterprise plans is that the Absence Calendar doesn’t cost anything extra – it’s already included in these plans.
+Lite and Pro users will have to upgrade to enjoy the benefits of absence scheduling.
 And it has the potential to streamline your workflow.
 If until now your company has used a separate accounting tool to manage employees’ vacations and sick days, now you can simply switch to DeskTime, cutting down expenses and saving time from working with separate apps.

 How to use it